RJMGT/procrastinators/docs/sprints/sprint-2-retrospective.md

 ## What to improve
 - Solve configuration issues to properly create GitHub branches.
 Action: Dev team to replicate the repo locally and tested synchronization.
-- Coordinate and planne the first round of testing.
-Action: The whole team is to build the test plan in the next meeting.